tanveer-sayyed/Experiments/trading/README.md

 ![2021-07-26 12:57:23 712827_Close_ FUTURE](https://user-images.githubusercontent.com/45352897/127092812-1c26f1a7-3aa4-484c-a3b6-7c41d69fc2f6.png)

-Upon prediction the next step is to maximise the return by activating a momentum strategy, after a particular threshold.
-This threshold is decided by the model.
+Upon prediction the next step is to "maximise" the return by activating a momentum strategy, after a particular threshold is reached.
+This threshold is decided by the algorithm.

 Furture work:
-Based on the slope the algorithm decides to buy only calls or only puts or both calls and puts (along with their thresholds, calculated by the model).
+Based on the slope, the algorithm decides to buy only calls or only puts or both calls and puts (along with their thresholds, calculated by the model).